ericosmic/zombie_vs_human/README.md

   K: simulate_iterate
   ii: init_infection_rate

+If you want to change math function of virus gen-mutation, you can change mutation function of zombie class in your opinion.
 ## Result:
   This simulation program will simulate zombie vs human until satisfy one of three conditions below.
   1. survival human population or zombie num has arrival dynamic balance more than 10 days.